 3. Remove organic waste in the fish tank to reduce the ammonia production

-4. Feed the fish less to reduce ammonia production
+4. Feed the fish less food to reduce ammonia production

 5. Reduce the number of fish (or get a bigger fish tank and more efficient aquarium filter)

-If the ammonia and nitrite spike is caused by too many fish in the aquarium, you must either reduce the quantity of fish in the fish tank, or you have to get a bigger fish tank with a more efficient aquarium filter if you want a long-term fix.
+If too many fish cause the ammonia and nitrite spike in the aquarium, you must either reduce the quantity of fish in the fish tank, or you have to get a bigger fish tank with a more efficient aquarium filter if you want a long-term fix.
 You may also add a second filter to the existing fish tank to increase the biological filtration.

 6. Fix the bacteria colonies in your filter media by having the aquarium fully cycled again